 Wrongful Death – a death caused by another person which occurs without justification or excuse, including murder, manslaughter, and vehicular homicide.

 False Imprisonment – holding a victim against his or her will for any amount of time, no matter how brief.
 This often occurs in rape and kidnapping situations.

-Intentional infliction of Emotional Distress – causing a victim emotional distress or anxiety through extreme and effensive conduct.
+Intentional infliction of Emotional Distress – causing a victim emotional distress or anxiety through extreme and offensive conduct.
 Emotional distress is frequently seen in stalking cases.

 Conversion – the theft or destruction of personal property or money.
 This includes larceny, concealment, and embezzlement.

 Common among all claims?
-Victim seeks compensation for harm caused by another.
+The victim seeks compensation for harm caused by another.